CNaP-Lab/MCOT/README.md

 Cognitive Neuroscience and Psychosis (CNaP) Lab / Multi-Modal Translational Imaging (MMTI) Lab

-Department of Psychiatry and Behavioral Health, Renaissance School of Medicine at Stony Brook University

-Stony Brook, NY, USA.
+Department of Psychiatry and Behavioral Health, Renaissance School of Medicine at Stony Brook University, Stony Brook, NY, USA.

 This software allows a user to get optimal LPF-FD and GEV-DV volume censoring parameters for a specified multiband resting-state fMRI dataset.

 This was created with MATLAB 2021a and tested using MATLAB R2020a and R2021a.

 This software requires SPM12 to be on the user path.
 SPM12 is included as part of this package.
-It can be obtained externally at https://www.fil.ion.ucl.ac.uk/spm/software/spm12/
+It can be obtained externally at https://www.fil.ion.ucl.ac.uk/spm/software/spm12/ .

 NOTE TO USER:
 --------------